babeshkin.

 How it's built.

-A single strategy can generate alpha — but it can't protect you from a crash.
-This page shows how three distinct components combine to deliver strong returns while keeping drawdowns at institutional levels.
+A single strategy can generate alpha, but it won't protect you in a crash.
+This page shows how three separate components work together — strong returns, shallow drawdowns.
 The concept is transparent.
 The implementation is proprietary.

 Alpha Engine